 I’ve been on a mission for healthier alternatives lately to satisfy my sweet tooth.
 I want creamy and dreamy without the guilt!

-For me, it’s not a smoothie unless it contains banana — and that’s no monkey business. 😉 The flavor is unmatched, and it helps to make the smoothie even thicker and creamier, which is the way I prefer mine.
+For me, it’s not a smoothie unless it contains banana.
+The flavor is unmatched, and it helps thicken the smoothie and make it creamier, just the way I prefer mine.
 Bananas are also very filling, which helps to satisfy you longer.

 Since I’m a coconut fanatic, I couldn’t resist topping this smoothie with toasted coconut for a bigger boost of coconut flavor and a nice crunch. 🙂

 The whipped topping?
 That’s completely optional, of course, but I did add the word cream in the title for a reason.
 I couldn’t help myself — I did say I wanted creamy and dreamy after all.

-- 1½ cups plain Greek yogurt (I used Chobani 0%)
+- 1 1/2 cups plain Greek yogurt (I used Chobani 0%)

 - 2 large frozen bananas, cut into chunks